digipolisantwerp/antwerp-ui_angular/CONTRIBUTING.md

 ACPaaS UI is supplied as a single library on NPM [@acpaas-ui/ngx-components](https://www.npmjs.com/package/@acpaas-ui/ngx-components), although related components (e.g. the [smart widgets](https://github.com/digipolisantwerp/smart-widgets)) may be packaged independently.

 It is released at least once a month, and more often if there are high priority changes.
-If your PR has been merged but not yet released, and it is high priority, please ping the [#acpaas-ui-dev channel](https://dgpls.slack.com/messages/C4S2D7KTK) to ask for an out of band release.
+If your PR has been merged but not yet released, and it is high priority, please ping the [#acpaas-ui-dev channel](https://dgpls.slack.com/messages/C4S2D7KTK) to ask for an out-of-band release.
 (Before you do so, check the [dev guide](./guidelines/DEV_GUIDE.md#development-snapshots) for ways to use it without an official release.)

 The project follows [Semantic Versioning](https://semver.org/).
 The latest stable major version is developed on the `master` branch.
 For other major versions there are separate `vX-dev` branches.
 For more info on the exact versioning policy, see the [versioning guide](./guidelines/VERSIONING.md).